The Writers Guild of Canada represents more than 2,200 professional writers working in film, television, radio, and digital production in Canada.

 The WGC is the vocal champion of Canadian drama.
-We consult, lobby and present to ensure that Canadian writers have a place of primacy in the Canadian broadcasting system, and in film and digital media.
-Canadian audiences want to be able to choose Canadian programs, and only Canadian writers have the voice, vision and experience to tell Canadian stories.
+We lobby to ensure that Canadian writers have a place of primacy in the Canadian broadcasting system, and in film and digital media.
+Canadian audiences want to be able to choose Canadian programs, and only Canadian writers have the voice, vision, and experience to tell those stories.

-The WGC is a hub for professional screenwriters in Canada, bringing them together as a community to share ideas, address critical issues, and improve working conditions, and effect change in the profession.
-Screenwriters can join the WGC as soon as they sign a writing contract under one of our collective agreements.
+The WGC is a hub for professional screenwriters in Canada, bringing them together as a community to share ideas, address critical issues, and to connect with each other.

 The WGC works with other screenwriter organizations around the world and is a member of the International Affiliation of Writers Guilds (IAWG).
 The IAWG has established agreements making it easier to join sister guilds and work in other jurisdictions.

-The WGC offers an online, by mail and in-person Intellectual Property Registration Service to members and non-members.
+The WGC offers an intellectual property registration service to members and non-members.
 This service helps establish the identity and date of completion of a full range of literary materials, including film, television and radio scripts, book manuscripts, and more.